DISTRHO Plugin Framework (or DPF for short) is a plugin framework designed to make development of new plugins an easy and enjoyable task.

 virtual void setParameterValue(uint32_t index, float value)

-virtual void initParameter(uint32_t index, Parameter &parameter)
+virtual void initParameter(uint32_t index, Parameter ¶meter)

 virtual float getParameterValue(uint32_t index) const